2019 Undergraduate Research Colloquium!

 Undergraduate Research Colloquium - Poster Guidelines

-Presentations can either be self-contained posters or a group of individual exhibits that can be pinned to a rolling cork board provided at the event.
-Posters/exhibits should take up a space no larger than 2 ft. x 3 ft. with a portrait orientation.
-Please contact URCA Coordinator (email@example.com) if your display is not in this format.
-Posters/exhibits must be set up and ready to view 15-20 minutes before the start of the poster session.
-Subject to the requirements of his or her class schedule, the author of the poster must be present and remain for the entire session so that attendees will have the opportunity to ask questions.
+Presentations must either be self-contained posters that can be pinned to a rolling cork board provided at the event or an exhibit approved by the Undergraduate Programs Coordinator.
+Posters should be no larger than 2 ft. x 3 ft. with a portrait orientation.
+Posters/exhibits must be set up and ready to view 20 minutes before the start of the poster session.
+Subject to class schedule, the author(s) of the poster must be present and remain for the entire session so that attendees will have the opportunity to ask questions.

 The goal for your poster exhibit is to have an organized and attractively displayed presentation of your research findings or creative work.
 Posters/exhibits should be self-explanatory and readable within about five minutes.
 Your mentor should provide guidance on poster content.
 Your poster should contain the following elements:

-Title: At the top of your poster/exhibit you should have a title that is both short and very descriptive of your project.
+Title: At the top of your poster/exhibit, you should have a title that is both short and very descriptive of your project.
 As a rule, the title should be easily readable at a distance of about 4-5 feet.